 Franchise Small Business – 3 critical franchise benefits and common misconceptions about franchises.
 Henry shares his insights and advice on franchising, including the 3 critical benefits to consider when selecting a franchise business and some of the common misconceptions.
-He also addresses Franchise Fees, and the invaluable benefit of a strong franchisee network.
+He also addresses Franchise Fees and HOW MUCH DOES IT COST TO START A FRANCHISE with expense breakdowns, and the invaluable benefit of a strong franchisee network.
 Many people believe franchising is risk-free, but the reality is that you are not assured success just because you go with a franchise.
 The key is to properly evaluate a franchisor, and to get the help you need up-front (from a Franchise Broker and/or a Business Coach) before you sign a Franchise Agreement!

 Three Benefits of a Franchise Business with Henry Lopez, additional details:

 Investing in a franchise business may make sense for you, particularly if it’s your initial move into business ownership.
 By selecting the right franchise, you can reduce some of the common challenges associated with small business startups.
 Leveraging the franchisor’s proven model and systems, you should ideally be able to mitigate many of the risks associated with opening a new business.
 From initial site selection through ongoing day-to-day operational best practices, a strong franchise will provide significant benefits to help you achieve success.
 There are three critical benefits, however, that I believe you should consider when evaluating and selecting a franchise that’s right for you: the brand, the leverage, and the systems.